 The MFM (NZ) managed estate is comprised of a wide range of soil types.
 Some of these soils are low in key nutrients or mineral required for growing healthy trees.
-Fertiliser application is only used as required to address deficiencies and maintain forest health, using foliar sampling and soil information to determine the type and amount of fertiliser required.
-As a result fertiliser application rates in forestry are typically significantly lower than other productive land uses, such as farming or horticulture.
+Fertiliser application is only used as required to address deficiencies and maintain forest health.
+Fertiliser application rates in forestry are significantly lower than other productive land uses, such as farming or horticulture.
+Foliar sampling and soil information is usued to identify deficiencies and determine the type and amount of fertiliser required.